Tulsa County, Oklahoma: Politics

-Tulsa County is very conservative for an urban county; it has voted Republican at every election since Franklin Roosevelt’s landslide in 1936.
+Tulsa County is very conservative for an urban county; it has voted Republican in every presidential election since 1940.
 The county's Republican bent predates Oklahoma's swing toward the GOP.
-As a measure of how Republican the county is, Barry Goldwater won the county by 11 points even as Lyndon Johnson became the last Democrat to date to carry Oklahoma.

-Only George H. W. Bush in 1992 has obtained less than a majority for the Republicans in the county since Roosevelt’s landslides, and then only because of Ross Perot’s strong candidacy – although neither Perot nor George Wallace in 1968 made as much impact here as both did in some other parts of Oklahoma.
+George H. W. Bush in 1992 remains the only Republican since Alf Landon in 1936 to fail to obtain a majority in the county, and even then only because of Ross Perot’s strong third-party candidacy.

 In 2020, Joe Biden became the first Democrat since Lyndon Johnson in 1964 to win more than 40% of the vote in Tulsa County, and only the second to do so since 1948.
-It is one of only two counties, alongside Oklahoma County, where Biden outperformed Southerner Jimmy Carter's margin as he narrowly lost the state in 1976.
+It is one of only two counties in the state, alongside Oklahoma County, where Biden outperformed Southerner Jimmy Carter's 1976 margin, when he narrowly lost the state.

+In 2022, Democratic gubernatorial candidate (and county resident) Joy Hofmeister narrowly carried the county, 49.1-48.9, against incumbent Republican Kevin Stitt.
+This was the first time Tulsa County had backed a Democratic gubernatorial candidate since 2006, and the first time in its history that it had ever backed a losing Democrat for governor.

+In 2024, Democratic nominee Kamala Harris won 41.3% of the vote in the county, the highest vote share since 1964.
+The county swung towards Democrats by less than 1 percentage point from 2020 to 2024.
+The county still remained strongly Republican.

-The city of Tulsa proper is a swing city, after voting for Donald Trump in 2016 by four points swung to a six-point Joe Biden win in 2020, and also backed Drew Edmondson for Governor in 2018 by 13 points.
-The suburbs, however, remain very strongly Republican.
+The city of Tulsa is consistently conservative and regularly votes Republican in presidential and other statewide races.
+In recent years, this advantage has considerably narrowed.
+Its urban core is a swing region.
+After voting for Donald Trump in 2016 by four points, it swung to a six-point win for Joe Biden in 2020, and also backed Drew Edmondson for Governor in 2018 by 13 points.
+The rest of the county, however, remains very strongly Republican.

 In February 2020, registered Republicans were reduced from a majority to a plurality in the county's voter registration.